Alexander Alekhine - The Combination King

-Alexander Alekhine (October 31, 1892 - March 24, 1946) was a Russian grandmaster who became one of the biggest names in chess history.
+Alexander Alekhine (October 31, 1892 - March 24, 1946) was a Russian grandmaster who was the 4th World Champion and one of the biggest names in chess history.
 He was born in Moscow at the end of the 19th Century.
 Alekhine developed a love for chess that would see him overcome Jose Raul Capablanca

 When he was 7 his mother, his older brother Alexei and his sister Varvara taught him how to play chess.
 Alexei would be his main sparring partner in those early years.
 The family paid local chess masters to give Alekhine lessons.
 The boy, totally consumed, caught the chess bug.

 At the age of 10, Alekhine was competing in correspondence chess leagues organized by magazines.
 He took part in his first over the board competition at the age of 15.
 It was the Moscow Chess Club Spring Tournament.
 He tied for 11th.

 Alexander Alekhine started to make his presence felt in his early 20s

 As the years rolled by Alekhine was playing in stronger and stronger tournaments.
 He won the 1909 All-Russian Amateurs in St Petersburg

 .
 He represented Moscow in schools competition against St Petersburg.
 He moved to St Petersburg in 1911 to study at the Imperial Law School of Nobles.